janwilmans/pypy-gettingstarted/README.md

 If Visual studio is not installed or you are not running from a x86 (32-bit) command line, you will see:
 `RuntimeError: Broken toolchain: cannot link a simple C program`

+Start the correct developer command prompt by looking for `x86 Native Tools Command Prompt for VS 2019` in the start menu.